-Regardless of its creation date, the thrust of my last, or (more correctly), only other blog post, was to provide a new readership with introductory insights on who Pa was, on blog reflections about “how to be a pretty darn good grandfather?” and to extend an open invitation to other Canadian grandfathers to join me in exploring their own subjective experiences on the general inquiry.
+Regardless of its creation date, the thrust of the last, or (more correctly), my only other blog post, was to provide a new readership with introductory insights on who Pa was, on blog reflections on “how to be a pretty darn good grandfather?” and to extend an open invitation to other Canadian grandfathers to join me in exploring their own subjective experiences on the general inquiry.

-But let’s also just re-begin by acknowledging that “life” did indeed slow me down and got in the way of my confidently pursuing the relevant follow-up activities required for my initiative to be successful.
-I will want this site and its contents to reflect
+But let’s also just re-engage by allowing me to transparently acknowledge that “life” did indeed, slow me down and get in the way of my confidently pursuing the relevant follow-up activities required for my initiative to be successful.

-Ok Marky, sounds like you’re about to make timeline excuses and offer a bunch of grand rationalizations but relax…it’s been acknowledged…you’re among friends… take your time… you’ve got the floor…how is it that “life” has gotten in your way?
+Ok Marky, sounds like you’re about to make timeline excuses here and offer a bunch of grand rationalizations; but relax…it’s been acknowledged…you’re among friends… take your time… you’ve got the floor…how is it that “life” has gotten in your way?

 Chez Pa Blog Update